BlogEmergency Care Planning

 Get a medical evaluation immediately

 Call the primary care doctor today.
-Request an urgent appointment and ask specifically about cognitive testing and reversible causes of confusion.
+Request an urgent appointment and ask specifically about cognitive testing and ruling out reversible causes of confusion like UTIs.

 4